John S. Pillsbury: Political career

+Although Pillsbury did not serve in the Union Army, he was instrumental in the organization of the 1st Minnesota Infantry Regiment, the 2nd Minnesota Infantry Regiment, the 3rd Minnesota Infantry Regiment, and the 1st Minnesota Cavalry Regiment during the American Civil War and the Dakota War of 1862 from 1861 to 1865.

-After the American Civil War, Pillsbury was elected as a third class companion of the Military Order of the Loyal Legion of the United States.
+In 1888, Pillsbury was elected as a 3rd Class (honorary) Companion of the Military Order of the Loyal Legion of the United States in recognition of his contributions to the Union cause.

 Pillsbury served in the Minnesota Senate for several years before becoming the eighth Governor of Minnesota.
 He served as governor from January 7, 1876, until January 10, 1882.
 During the Grasshopper Plague of 1877, Governor Pillsbury called for a day of prayer on April 26, 1877.
 A subsequent sleet storm killed all the grasshoppers.
 In Cold Spring, Minnesota, a chapel was built to honor the miracle.

+He is notable as the first governor of Minnesota to serve for three terms.
+In 1881, he ran for a fourth but was defeated in the primary by Lucius Frederick Hubbard.

 Philanthropist

 Pillsbury was a noted philanthropist and often anonymously donated funds to causes he favored.
 In particular, he helped the University of Minnesota recover from debt in its early years, and later served as a regent.
 Since then, he has become known as "The Father of the University."
 Pillsbury Hall at the University of Minnesota is named in his honor.